-The Sustainable Whidbey Coalition was a network of leaders directly involved in fostering sustainability on Whidbey Island.
-The Coalition was formed in the fall of 2007 as a significant collaborative response to global climate change and local implications.
+The Sustainable Whidbey Coalition was a network of business and community leaders that was directly involved in promoting and fostering sustainability on beautiful Whidbey Island.
+The Coalition was founded in late 2007 as a collaborative response to our world’s climate change and all of its local implications.

-Business owners of South Whidbey Island, WA, discussed projects and initiatives which have transformed and enhanced the relationships and culture of this small community, from an email list which brings consumers and businesses together to a commercial kitchen and bakery rolled into one.
+Business owners of South Whidbey Island, WA, discussed projects and initiatives which have transformed and enhanced the relationships and culture of this small but beautiful community.
+The discussion included establishing an email to bring together consumers and businesses and roll a commercial kitchen and bakery into one.
 The recurring theme was one of deep connection: that we’re “in this together,” and “together, we are stronger.”

 Sustainable Living and Career Building

-If we can successfully build up sustainable habits, our conscious and instinctive mindsets will be in harmony without raising any conflict.
-If green living is important to you, You can also consider changing your career, and when you need your GED diploma, check out the website of covcell.com for free online support so you can actively support sustainable industries.
-Being able to pursue these sustainable good habits automatically so that we will feel great about ourselves each and every day.
+If we can build up our sustainable habits successfully, our instinctive and conscious mindsets can easier be in harmony without raising conflicts.
+If green living is important to you, consider changing your career, and when you need your GED diploma to do so, check out the website BestGEDClasses.org for free online support so you can actively get involved in sustainable industries.
+The Best GED Classes practice tests are free and they are really great to help.

 CEC- A NW Washington Green Jobs and Energy Efficiency Program